Registering your research in a public registry is the first thing you should do when it comes to transparency.

 This information is pulled through from your research application page on IRAS.

-We recognise that commercial sensitivity may be a concern in some sectors and so it is possible for applicants and sponsors to submit a request to defer registration of clinical trials on a publicly accessible database.
+We recognise that commercial sensitivity may be a concern in some sectors and so it is possible for applicants and sponsors to submit a request to defer registration of clinical trials on a public registry.

 - IRAS ID

-For clinical trials, where a deferral is approved, the minimum information that we expect to be published on a registry is:
+For CTIMPs, where deferral is approved, the minimum information to be published on a registry is:

 - registry number